 Other Good Cause [24 CFR 966.4(l)(2)(ii)(B) and (C)]

-HUD regulations state that the PHA may terminate tenancy for other good cause.
-The regulations provide a few examples of other good cause, but do not limit the PHA to only those examples.
-The Violence against Women Reauthorization Act of 2013 explicitly prohibits PHAs from considering incidents of actual or threatened domestic violence, dating violence, sexual assault, or stalking as “other good cause” for terminating the assistance, tenancy, or occupancy rights of the victim or threatened victim of such violence [24 CFR 5.2005(c)(1)].
+HUD regulations state that the Housing Authority of Danville may terminate tenancy for other good cause.
+The regulations provide a few examples of other good cause, but do not limit the Housing Authority of Danville to only those examples.
+The Violence against Women Act prohibits Housing Authority of Danville from considering incidents of actual or threatened domestic violence, dating violence, sexual assault, stalking, or human trafficking as “other good cause” for terminating the assistance, tenancy, or occupancy rights of the victim or threatened victim of such violence [see 24 CFR 5.2005(c)(1)].

 Family Absence from Unit [24 CFR 982.551(i)]

-If a family is absent from the public housing unit for more than 60 consecutive days, and the family does not adequately verify that they are living in the unit, the PHA will terminate the lease for other good cause.
+If a family is absent from the public housing unit for more than 90 consecutive days, and the family does not adequately verify that they are living in the unit, the Housing Authority of Danville will terminate the lease for other good cause.